binhna/binhna/README.md

 - For the past **8 years**, I've been on a rollercoaster ride through the world of **AI** and **Machine Learning**. 🎢
   - I spent **4 years** at university, but it was during the **last 2 years** that I discovered my love for **Machine Learning**.
   - Next **6 years**: Diving headfirst into the industry—where I turned data into decisions and models into reality.
-- Currently, I'm far from home 🗺️, pursuing a new chapter of my life:
+- Currently, I'm far from home 🗺️, pursuing a new chapter of my life in Australia.
-  🏥 Tackling **clinical challenges** with Machine Learning.
-  - Limited datasets?
-Check. ✅
-  - An unfamiliar clinical domain?
-Double check. ✅
-  - But hey, it’s **fun**, challenging, and slightly *soul-crushing*...
-I mean, rewarding. 😅
-  - It’s hard, it’s time-consuming, but I’m **loving every minute** of it.

 ---